anser-tv/anser-controller/README.md

 [![Build](https://github.com/anser-tv/anser-controller/workflows/Node%20CI/badge.svg)](https://github.com/anser-tv/anser-controller/actions)

-# Anser Types
+# Anser Controller

-This package contains the types for the Anser video pipeline manager.
+This package contains the controller for the Anser video pipeline manager.

 ## How to use (dev)